 The Tarlton Precinct is changing from a rural residential and agricultural area to an urbanised area.
-Most of the current projects are focused on residential development with a small and shrinking economic base.
-The socio-economic analysis indicates that a large proportion of residents are unemployed and poor.
-Opportunities for small businesses and jobs are created through the designation of commercial areas.
+Most of the current projects are focused on residential development with a small and

 There is a limited offering of retail and personal services, with residents having to travel to Krugersdorp to access such facilities.
 Land uses are diversified to address in the needs of the local population and the surrounding rural areas.